 “I attended a webinar hosted by Louise [ ] As a seasoned HR professional, recruiter and Talent Manager I genuinely didn’t expect to learn much.
 How wrong could I have been!
 Louise’s “1-2-3 Please Hire Me!” process is inspired!
 Genius.

-If you feel stuck, miserable or frustrated by your work life then please do not let 2017 finish in the same way 2016 is for you!
-Talk to The Dream Job Coach!”
+If you feel stuck, miserable or frustrated by your work life then please do not let this year finish in the same way last year did!
+Talk to The Dream Job Coach!” – S.T.

 I couldn’t have put it better myself!
 (Thank you Sarah!)